 top of page

-Offsite locations include: Honolulu, HI; San Antonio, TX; Vicksburg, MS; Antietam, MD; Gettysburg, PA; Normandy, France; Amsterdam, Netherlands; Bastogne, Belgium; Rome, Italy; and Okinawa, Japan
+Multi-day journeys to hallowed ground: Honolulu, HI; San Antonio, TX; Vicksburg, MS; Antietam, MD; Gettysburg, PA; Normandy, France; Amsterdam, Netherlands; Bastogne, Belgium; Rome, Italy; Okinawa, Japan.

 Design Thinking.
 Frameworks, Critical and Creative Thinking.
 Design thinking is a powerful learning framework for making sense of complex adaptive systems and ill-structured problems.
 Design thinking involves abductive reasoning, using creativity and empathy, to construct an explanation from observations.
 Properly framing a problem is critical to the iterative process of developing an approach to address it.